-If these hit your business, would you be able to keep going?
+If your business was hit by an emergency like a fire, flooding or fraud, would you be able to keep going?

 Creating a plan

-Nottinghamshire Prepared website gives guidance on preparing a Business Continuity Plan and the risks that we all face in Nottinghamshire.
+Nottinghamshire Prepared website gives guidance on preparing a business continuity plan and the risks that we all face locally and nationally.

-Flood, like fire, can wipe out stock, computer systems, papers and vehicles.
-Again it can result in long term repairs which can mean buildings are out of use for weeks and even months.
-Again there are measures that you can take to protect or reduce the risk to your business.
-The Environment Agency website can offer advice.
+Flooding can also wipe out stock, computer systems, papers and vehicles.
+This can mean long-term repairs with buildings out of use for weeks or even months.
+Visit the Environment Agency website for advice on ways to protect or reduce the risk to your business from flooding.

-Computer fraud is becoming more and more prevalent.
-Having your computer system hacked can not only put your own business at risk, but leave you open to investigation under data protection if details of customers are stolen.
-Your reputation could also be damaged irreversibly.
-Check out Get Safe Online for details on how to ensure your systems are safe.
+Having your computer system hacked can not only put your business at risk, but can leave you open to investigation under data protection if customers’ details are stolen.
+Check out get safe online for advice on how to ensure your systems are safe.

 Does your business rely on a small number of suppliers?
-What if they went out of business overnight and tomorrow didn’t exist.
-Having not only robust contracts, but also having backups and alterative plans, could prevent your business from being dragged down by another.
+What would happen if they went out of business overnight?
+Having robust contracts as well as backups and alternative plans, could prevent your business from being dragged down by another.

-The Business Continuity Institute surveys businesses annually to assess resilience against supply failure: The Business Continuity Institute
+The Business Continuity Institute surveys businesses annually to assess resilience against supply failure and offers wide-ranging advice on business continuity.

-Burglary or robberies can not only mean a loss of goods but also can be a risk of harm to staff and customers.
-There are steps that can be taken to make you, your business and your staff less vulnerable to crime, Nottinghamshire police offer advice and support: Nottinghamshire Police
+Burglary or robberies can mean a loss of goods and also present a risk of harm to staff and customers.
+Make yourself, your business and your staff less vulnerable to crime by following advice from Nottinghamshire Police.